Georgia lands ESPN 300 O-lineman Ratledge

 Georgia landed a commitment from ESPN 300 offensive lineman Tate Ratledge on Monday.

-Ratledge is the No. 75 ranked prospect overall and gives the Bulldogs six ESPN 300 commitments in the class.
+Ratledge is the 75th-ranked prospect overall and gives the Bulldogs six ESPN 300 commitments in the class.

 The 6-foot-5, 295-pound lineman out of Darlington High School in Rome, Georgia, chose Georgia over Tennessee and is the third four-star offensive lineman to commit to the Bulldogs in this 2020 class.

 Ratledge joins five-star tackle Broderick Jones, the No. 12 prospect overall, and four-star guard Akinola Ogunbiyi out of Texas.
-Those three prospects will help restock the offensive line for Georgia, which could have some early departures after this upcoming season with Isaiah Wilson and Andrew Thomas, third-year juniors who are potentially high draft picks in next year's NFL draft.
+Those three prospects will help restock the offensive line for Georgia, which could have some early departures after this upcoming season with Isaiah Wilson and Andrew Thomas, third-year juniors who are potentially high picks in next year's NFL draft.

-Ratledge choosing Georgia gives the Bulldogs four ESPN 300 commitments since May and will likely move Georgia up in the class rankings from its current No. 9 spot.
-Georgia is chasing Alabama and Clemson, each holding 13 ESPN 300 commitments, LSU which has 10 and Notre Dame with seven.
+Ratledge's decision gives the Bulldogs four ESPN 300 commitments since May and will likely move them up in the class rankings from their current No. 9 spot.
+Georgia is chasing Alabama and Clemson, which each holds 13 ESPN 300 commitments, LSU, which has 10, and Notre Dame with seven.

-Georgia is now tied with Ohio State, Florida, Florida State and Miami with six ESPN 300 commits a piece.
+Georgia is now tied with Ohio State, Florida, Florida State and Miami, with six ESPN 300 commits a piece.